 Melanie and her husband Mike, a former Mayor of Lake Forest, have a son and daughter.
 Both of their children attended the School of St. Mary, the Lake Forest public schools and graduated from Lake Forest High School.
 She has been a tireless volunteer for the community serving as Chairman of the Board of Lake Forest Open Lands Association, President of the Lake Forest School Board-District 67, President of the Women’s Board of Catholic Charities for Lake Forest, Vice President of the LF-LB League of Women Voters, and as an active member of the Gorton Community Center Board, the Ragdale Women’s Board, and the Lake Forest YWCA.
 She also served on the City’s Cable Commission, its Strategic Planning Committee and its Sustainability Committee.
 She was President of the Weinberg College of Arts and Science Alumni Board at Northwestern and President of her sorority’s local alumni chapter.

 As President of the LF-LB Volunteer Bureau, Melanie, alongside many dedicated mothers and fathers, was responsible for the founding of the Lake Forest Children’s Drop-In Center at Gorton, a factor which contributed to her being recognized by North Shore magazine as one of the top volunteers on the North Shore.
-Melanie serves on the City’s Public Works Committee and Legal Services Committee, and is liaison to Dickinson Hall.
+Melanie chairs the City’s Environmental Sustainability Committee and and is liaison to the Legal Services Committee and Senior Resources Commission.